duttaprat/PPI_Generative/README.md

 # PPI_Generative

-## This is the readme file that contains the guidelines and information about the compilation the code of the following paper
+## This is the readme file that contains the guidelines and information about the compilation of the code of the following paper

 **Paper Name:-** Protein-protein Interaction based Generative Model for Improving Gene Clustering